-Court actions or out of court redress for unlawful behaviour or disputes concerning the Internet in cross-border cases are not always sufficiently effective or appropriate to induce businesses to provide services and customers, in particular consumers, to use them.
-Yet the Court of Justice has clearly established that access to justice is a corollary of the freedoms of the area without internal frontiers.
-Moreover, the European Parliament has emphasised the need for arbitration.
-This failure of the law to take account of the specific nature of the Internet and of cross-border situations emerges at various levels:
+Court actions or out-of-court redress for unlawful behaviour or disputes concerning the internet in cross-border cases are not always sufficiently effective or appropriate to induce businesses to provide services and customers, in particular consumers, to use them.
+Yet the Court of Justice has clearly10 established that access to justice is a corollary of the freedoms of the area without internal frontiers.
+Moreover, the European Parliament has emphasised the need for arbitration.11 This failure of the law to take account of the specific nature of the internet and of cross-border situations emerges at various levels:

-- the slowness of the remedy: unlawful acts on the Internet will produce loss and harm, characterised by their speed and wide geographical scope.
-In the context of the remedies for these problems, the effectiveness of emergency measures are sometimes dissuasive and should be improved; - the costs in relation to the nature of the activities: apart from disputes between professionals, disputes concerning the Internet may be on a small scale, involving small amounts (micropayments) or disputes between private individuals using an information society service (e.g.
+- the slowness of the remedy: unlawful acts on the internet will produce loss and harm, characterised by their speed and wide geographical scope.
+In the context of the remedies for these problems, the effectiveness of emergency measures are sometimes dissuasive and should be improved; - the costs in relation to the nature of the activities: apart from disputes between professionals, disputes concerning the internet may be on a small scale, involving small amounts (micropayments) or disputes between private individuals using an Information Society service (e.g. classified advertisements) which do not justify a full court action and are better served by out-of-court remedies.
+However, the conditions for implementing out-of-court measures are often not suited to an on-line context (lodging the original of an arbitral award with a tribunal, presence of the parties, notification, etc.); - the procedures available to the national authorities, the cooperation between them and access to those authorities are not always transparent and effective.
+This aspect must be considered more systematically, covering Information Society services as a whole.